-This 4th level, situates social enterprise by arguing that good must not be done solely for reasons of profit (Tsukamoto 2007).
-Beyond this, we might postulate a fifth position that embraces the concept of 'charity'.
+Beyond level 4, we might postulate a fifth position that embraces the concept of 'charity'.
 In its purest form, there is an attempt to remove economic thinking completely from decisions regarding social action.
 When acting from a sense of charity - literally translated as 'love' in early texts (Morgan, 2008) - the giver receives no economic benefit from the act of giving.
-Expressions of this value remain embedded in Charity Law through the requirement that Trustees cannot be paid for role as governors in a Charity.
+Expressions of this value remain embedded in Charity Law through the requirement that Trustees cannot be paid for their role as governors in a Charity.
 It is only relatively recently that charities have had to widen their income strategies - including social enterprise - as ways of sustaining organisational missions in the current climate.
-The recent Charity Incorporated Company (CIO) model is a further example of the changing climate (yet the rules on remuneration for trustees remain the same).
+The recent (but not yet available) Charity Incorporated Company (CIO) model is a further example of the changing climate (yet the rules on remuneration for trustees remain the same).

-Theme 2 - Deconstructing the ethics in social enterprise
+Theme 2 - Deconstructing the Ethics of Social Enterprise

 The focus on 'superior' moral values, however, is not without some contradictions.
 It typically involves a shift away from the liberal focus on developing individual rights and the pursuit of self-interest, and more on utilitarian (and Marxian) arguments that "shared values" can be developed to achieve a "common good".
 These communitarian commitments are grounded in the idea that 'free' people do not exist and that 'rationality' is both a precursor and outcome of experiential learning in a group context (Blumer, 1969; Tam, 1999).
 Ethical decisions, therefore, have to involve the group, not just the individual, and involve a consideration of both material and emotional gains and losses.
 Actions are considered more 'moral' if they consider impacts on both self and others (Dewey, 1957).
+Following Durkheim, Collins (1997) and Tam (1999) attempt to position "liberal" communitarianism at the juncture between these two extremes.
+However, unitarist outlooks continue to pepper their arguments as soon as they turn their attention to business.
+Tam argues in a UK context that: